Davoudimj/car-comparison-app/README.md

 ## 🔧 How to Use the App

-1. Open the app using the Streamlit Cloud link: *Coming soon*
+1. Open the app using the Streamlit Cloud link: https://car-comparison-app.streamlit.app
-2. Use the **sidebar** to choose the number of criteria and alternatives
+2. Click on + or - to determine the number of criteria and alternatives
 3. Fill in:
    - Criterion names
    - Whether each is a Benefit or Cost
    - Weight for each criterion
 4. Enter data for all alternatives (e.g., cars)
-5. Click **"Run TOPSIS"** to compute scores and rankings
+5. Click **"Run Analysis"** to compute scores and rankings
 6. Optionally download the calculation steps as an Excel file

 ## 📦 Requirements